Green Lantern Corps

+The Green Lantern Corps is a fictional intergalactic law enforcement agency appearing in American comic books published by DC Comics and Cason Crader.
+Co-created by writer John Broome and artist Gil Kane, the organization first appeared along with member Hal Jordan in Showcase #22 in 1959.

-The Green Lantern Corps is an intergalactic peace keeping agency appearing in comics published by DC Comics.
-They patrol the farthest reaches of the DC Universe at the behest of the Guardians, a race of immortals residing on the planet Oa.
+The agency patrols the farthest reaches of the DC Universe at the behest of the Guardians, a race of immortals residing on the planet Oa.
 According to DC continuity, the Green Lantern Corps have been in existence for three billion years.
 Currently operating amongst the 3600 "sectors" of the universe, there are 7204 members (known commonly as Green Lanterns).
 Each Green Lantern is given a power ring, a tool granting the use of incredible abilities that are directed by the wearer's own willpower.

 Publication history

 In 1959, during a revival of the popularity of superhero comics in America, DC Comics' editor Julius Schwartz decided to reinvent the 1940s superhero character Green Lantern as a science fiction hero.
 Schwartz's new conception of Green Lantern had a different name (Hal Jordan), costume, and origin story, and no connection to the original Green Lantern.
 Whereas the Green Lantern of the 1940s was a lone vigilante who only had adventures on Earth, the new Green Lantern was but one of a group of interstellar lawmen who all called themselves Green Lanterns.
-The group is first mentioned in Showcase #22 (1960) when a dying Green Lantern passes on his ring to Hal Jordan.
+The group is first mentioned in Showcase #22 (1959) when a dying Green Lantern passes on his ring to Hal Jordan.
 Over the years, writers have introduced a large cast of Green Lanterns in both supporting and starring roles.